robin-hartmann/BunkerDefense/README.md

 ## Development

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of this project up and running on your local machine for development and testing purposes.

 ### Prerequisites